olakara/olakara.github.io/_posts/2015-10-19-introduction-to-nodejs.md

 "Turns out, a lot of the frameworks were designed in a way that they made the assumption a request — response is something that happens instantaneously and that your entire web development experience should be abstracted as a function.
 You get a request, you return a response.
 That is the extent of your context."

 This led to the using non-blocking sockets and pairing it with JavaScript to create Node.js.
 The project was demonstrated at the inaugural European JSConf on November 8, 2009.
-Rayn presented Node.js

 ### Architecture of Node.js